Tax-Deductible Bequest Language

 I give to the American Civil Liberties Union Foundation, Inc. a New York not-for-profit corporation that is recognized as exempt from tax under Section 501(c)(3) of the Internal Revenue Code of 1986, as amended, with its principal offices at 125 Broad Street, New York, New York, [all (or ____ percent) of my residuary estate] or [the sum of $_______ ] to be used for its general purposes.

 Tax Note: An estate tax charitable deduction may not be relevant for people whose estates are worth less than the federal estate tax exemption amount.
-Under current law, through 2025 the federal exemption is temporarily set at $11,400,000 for individuals and $22,800,000 for a married couple, subject to indexing.
-In 2026, the exemption reverts to $5,000,000 for individuals and $10,000,000 for a married couple, subject to cumulative indexing from 2012 forward.
+The federal exemption for 2023 is $12,920,000 for individuals and $25,840,000 for a married couple.
 Estate tax imposed at the state level (currently in CT, DC, HI, IL, MA, MD, ME, MN, NY, OR, RI, VT, WA) may also be a consideration.
 You should consult your own qualified financial and legal advisors to learn how the laws apply in your particular circumstances.

 Learn more about the distinction between the ACLU and the ACLU Foundation